pleasureman/testimprovement/article/docker_leads_software_test_innovation/english/doc.md

 ![Compilingtest2](images/5.png "Compilingtest2_png")

-Then we create docker images based on test environment and improve test methods.
+Then we create Docker images based on test environment and improve test methods.

-(1)Map the directory of the host to that of the container by docker "-v" option, which shares test codes in multiple containers.
+(1)Map the directory of the host to that of the container by Docker "-v" option, which shares test codes in multiple containers.
 Time spent is decreased from 2 minutes to 10 seconds.

 (2)Divide a big case, whose execution time is long, into some small cases.